AriBram/TwoRFIDsystem/README.md

-# TwoRC522RPi
+# Two RFID with Raspberry PI
-Two RFID readers with Raspberry Pi
+Two RFID MFRC522 readers with Raspberry Pi 3 b

 Assuming the python-dev and SPI-Py libraries are already correctly installed, configured, and tested on Raspberry Pi.